Sanath Nandasiri: Career

 In 1972, Nandasiri recorded the song Mahada Veena which was included in the Soorya album titled 'Songs and Rhythms of Sri Lanka'.
 Further he recorded "Sanda Balanna" and "Gamey Kopi Kade" composed by Premasiri Khemadasa in the 70s which were well received and popular.
 In 1974, Nandasiri launched his first solo concert 'Swarna Kundala' which was later performed for more than 250 concerts.
 In 1979, he recorded his first full album with the same title of his concert "Swarna Kundala" for Gemtone.
 This included his popular songs "Kisiwak Nokiyana" and "Egodaha Kandey".
 After that he recorded three major albums for Singlanka 1980 and 1981 which included some of his best known songs such as "Eka Yayata Mal" and "Mama Nam Asayi".
 In addition, he has recorded songs for films most notably under the music direction of Premasiri Khemadasa.

 After the birth of his daughter, he started a song concert called 'Anuradha' in 1982.
 Malkanthi Nandasiri also sang with him at the concert.
 In 1998, he started a formal education center 'Gandhari' to teach music.
 The institute offers singing and tabla playing related to the first and middle scholar examinations conducted annually by the Bhatkhande College of Music, India as well as music related to school syllabus up to grades 6–11.

 In 2015, Nandasiri launched the 'Prathama Wasanthayai' concert where his daughter Anuradha also sang with Malkanthi Nandasiri.
 On 11 March 2018, the concert titled 'Du Anuradha' was held at 6.30 pm at Nelum Pokuna Theater.
 He was appointed Chancellor of the University of the Visual and Performing Arts in 2016 by president Maithripala Sirisena after the demise of Pandit Amaradewa.
 On 12 October 2017, an Inquisitive and Aesthetic Book titled "Sinhala Sangeethaye Sanath Nandasiri Sanathana Gee Miyasi' written by Yapa Bandara Seneviratne was released at 4.15 pm at the Colombo Public Library Auditorium.

-On 24 February 2018, a ceremony was held at the Western Province Aesthetic University Resort Auditorium to pay homage to Prof. Sanath Nandasiri with a concert titled 'Ninnada 2018 Thunpath Rata Swara Dehana'.
+On 24 February 2018, a ceremony was held at the Western Province Aesthetic University Resort Auditorium to pay homage to Sanath Nandasiri with a concert titled 'Ninnada 2018 Thunpath Rata Swara Dehana'.
 During the event, the President Maithripala Sirisena presented special honorary award to Nandasiri.
 On 4 September 2019, a collection of 100 lyrics and chords of Nandasiri's songs titled "Rasanandaya", was released at the Sri Lanka Foundation Institute.
-In the same year, he was honored with Janabhimani Honorary Award at the Bandaranaike Memorial International Conference Hall.
+In the same year, he was honoured with Janabhimani Honorary Award at the Bandaranaike Memorial International Conference Hall.